prmadev/amirographycom/content/blog/make_rust_functions_more_pure/index.md

 So we have all this power and transparency.
 But the elephant is in it room: We have a very shitty API.
 Let's make it nicer using a technique called currying (hence the "spicy" pun).
 What it means is: as well as taking functions as argument, we can return functions.
 That way, our `calculate_my_lateness` function can become a function-maker.

-OK, let me make it more concrete.
+Let me make it more concrete.

 ### Consider the use case